Antonio Curò

-Antonio Curò (21 June 1828, Bergamo – 10 May 1906) was an Italian engineer, mountaineer and entomologist.
+Antonio Curò (born 21 June 1828 in Bergamo, died 10 May 1906) was an Italian engineer, mountaineer and entomologist.

 He was a lepidopterist and published Saggio di un Catalogo dei Lepidotteri d’Italia between 1875 and 1889.

 He was a founder and president of the Bergamo section of the Italian Alpine Club.

 His collection is conserved in the Museo di Scienze Naturali Enrico Caffi.